SyukranSJ/MDSCW24/README.md

 # Win Image
 * Added overload constructor

+### NEW CLASSES ###

+# Game Loop
+* Manage the timeline (Timeline) and invoke a provided Runnable to update the game state at regular intervals.
+* Provide controls to start, stop, and pause the game.

+# Collision Manager
+* Handle all collision detection and responses.
+* Handle plane collisions.
+* Handle projectile collisions (user vs. enemies and enemies vs. user).
+* Detect and manage any out-of-bound or penetrated enemies (e.g., enemies reaching the player's side).

+# TO DO

 # Problems
 * The collision hitboxes do not align with the displayed graphics. (solved by Updated graphics and refined hitboxes to correspond with the actor's visual boundaries.)
 * Encountered a java.lang.reflect.InvocationTargetException error when moving to Level 2. (solved by Fixed the shield image path by replacing "shield.jpg" with "shield.png".)
 * Shield not visible. (solved by declaring in boss and level two.)